 The Samata Goa Wellness team, including Eric, Tess, Brent, etc, is quite an incredible crew and Prashanti is very honored to add his skills and experience to this formidable collection of compassionate and accomplished adepts!

-At Samata he will be offering consultations for treatment with acupuncture, moxibustion, cupping, and Chinese herbal medicine.
+At Samata he offers consultations for treatment with acupuncture, moxibustion, cupping, Tui Na massage and Chinese herbal medicine.

-Brendt is an accredited member of the Australian Acupuncture and Chinese Medicine Association, having received his four-year Bachelor of Health Science degree majoring in TCM in 2004.
+Brendt is an accredited member of the Australian Acupuncture and Chinese Medicine Association, and a registered practitioner with the Chinese Medicine Board of Australia, having received his Bachelor of Health Science in Acupuncture in 2004 and his Master of Applied Science in Chinese Herbal Medicine in 2016.
 After graduating he continued his training with a hospital internship in Nanning, China, followed by advanced clinical and post-graduate studies in Taipei, Taiwan.
 In the clinic in Taipei Brendt was fortunate enough to be instructed on how to treat pain and other musculo-skeletal disorders by Dr. Ye – the official acupuncturist in the 1990’s to the Chinese Taipei Olympic Team.

-Brendt now comes to India after five years of clinical experience at a private integrated-medicine clinic in Hong Kong.
-There he treated a wide range of patients for both external pain disorders and internal medicine, and developed a special interest in metabolic disorders, thyroid disorders, gynaecological issues, sub-fertility, adrenal fatigue and other hormone insufficiencies.
+Brendt now comes to India after 7 years of clinical experience at a private integrated-medicine clinic in Hong Kong.
+There he treated a wide range of patients for both external pain disorders and internal medicine, and developed a special interest in anxiety and insomnia, thyroid disorders, gynaecological issues, sub-fertility, adrenal fatigue and other hormone insufficiencies.

 Eric Rosenbush, LAc. practices classical Tibetan, Chinese, Ayurvedic medicine, and Jyotish, based out of the GunaNatha clinic in California.
 As an instructor with the International Academy of Traditional Tibetan Medicine, he teaches Tibetan Medicine and and other subjects internationally.